Hyperman012/use-react-ref/README.md

 # use-react-ref

-Thin wrapper around useState and useRef from React to better encapsulate state and simplify usage.
+Thin wrapper around useState and useRef from React to better encapsulate simplify usage of state.

 ## Install